haberdashPI/vscode-master-key/README.md

 ### Documented Bindings

 Of course, just like all of the built-in bindings in Master Key, you can document your bindings so that they show up legibly within the discoverability features above.
-The toml file is a literate document used to generate the textual documentation and all binding's names will show up in the visual documentation as appropriate.
+The toml file is a literate document used to generate the textual documentation and all bindings' names will show up in the visual documentation as appropriate.

 ## Developer Notes